scrapy-plugins/scrapy-zyte-api/README.rst

     TWISTED_REACTOR = "twisted.internet.asyncioreactor.AsyncioSelectorReactor"

+    # Only on Scrapy 2.7 or later:
+    REQUEST_FINGERPRINTER_CLASS = "scrapy_zyte_api.ScrapyZyteAPIRequestFingerprinter"

 The ``ZYTE_API_ENABLED`` setting, which is ``True`` by default, can be set to ``False`` to disable this plugin.

+If you had a value for the ``REQUEST_FINGERPRINTER_CLASS`` previously set, assign that value to the ``ZYTE_API_FALLBACK_REQUEST_FINGERPRINTER_CLASS`` setting to maintain your previous request fingerprinting behavior for requests that are not sent through Zyte API.

 Usage